othman4dev/JSS/Features.md

-# JStyle: JavaScript Styles Framework
+# JSS: JavaScript Styles Framework

-JStyle, short for JavaScript Styles, is a powerful framework that introduces its own syntax known as JSS, a blend of JavaScript and CSS.
+JSS, short for JavaScript Styles, is a powerful framework that introduces its own syntax known as JSS, a blend of JavaScript and CSS.
 Let's explore the key differences between these two languages.

 ### In CSS
 ```css